“You’re full of it!”

-I also enjoy these activities … but I sometimes find them overwhelming or even draining.
+That’s not to say I don’t enjoy parties … it’s just that I sometimes find them overwhelming or even draining.
 In other words, I can function in these environments, but they’re not what I prefer.

 “So,” you may be wondering, “how the hell am I supposed to interact with one of you introvert types?”